 With waterfalls and killer views of Mount Tamalpais, Mount Burdell, and the Bay waters from Napa to Richmond-San Rafael bridge, Marinwood is home to some of the most challenging trails in the area.
 You'll encounter loads of wildflowers on this trail, as well as madrone trees and shady oaks.

 Open for biking, running, horseback riding, and hiking, the Bay Area Ridge Trail is home to a wealth of trails ranging from easy to moderate to difficult.
 Circling the Bay Area with 390 miles, the ridge trail invites the hiker in you, your biker friends, and horse-riding neighbors to promising trail adventures that hold the key to magical memories.
 You can try the famous Mission Peak Hike via the Bay Area Ridge Trail, a difficult one-way trail to the Sunol Regional Wilderness with an estimated 1 hour and 23-minute trek.

-Some popular trails include White Hill/Loma Alta Open Space to Lucas Valley Open Space, Skyline Wilderness Park, and Napa Solano Ridge Trail, and Mount Tamalpais State Park and Dias Ridge Trail.
+Some popular trails include White Hill/Loma Alta Open Space to Lucas Valley Open Space, Skyline Wilderness Park, Napa Solano Ridge Trail, Mount Tamalpais State Park, and Dias Ridge Trail.

 Wood Oaks Trail

 Wood Oaks Trail is a 6.4-kilometer, lightly trafficked loop trail rated moderate as far as difficulty goes.
 People mainly hike and run here, so get ready for an exciting trek featuring lush green forests and stunning wildlife.